holyokecodes/ML-CV-Python-Camp/chat-with-nl/README.md

 # Chat with Natural Language

-We are now going to use natural language to run a chatbot
+We are now going to use natural language processing to run a chatbot.

-Natural Language Processing uses a machine learning algorithm to find not keywords, but the backbone behind sentences to find what you should mean.
+The Natural Language Toolkit (nltk) uses a machine learning algorithm to find not keywords, but the backbone behind sentences to understand what you mean.

-So we are going to make a new file, call it input.txt
+We are going to make a new file, call it input.txt

-In this file we want to paste our wikipedia article
+In this file we want to paste our Wikipedia article

 We can get this from http://wikipedia.thetimetube.com/ and search your article

 Copy the text into your input.txt file

-Then we need to do some setup to get NLTK (natural language toolkit setup)
+Then we need to do some setup to get NLTK setup.

 In the console type the following lines:
 ```